marctrem/usbarmory-wiki-fork/Mk-II-Introduction.md

-The USB armory from [F-Secure Foundry](https://foundry.f-secure.com) is an open source hardware design, implementing a flash drive sized computer.
+The USB armory from [WithSecure Foundry](https://foundry.withsecure.com) is an open source hardware design, implementing a flash drive sized computer.

 The USB armory Mk II is the successor of the previous [Mk I](https://github.com/usbarmory/usbarmory/wiki#usb-armory-mk-i) model.